All Episodes

 I know this may be a shock to some of you to think that this battle in the Republican Party establishment versus conservative has been going on this long.

-It has been, and it really is not just the Republican Party.
+And it really is not just the Republican Party.

 It is the Washington establishment.

-I think I'm that word's getting overdone, overused, including by me.
+That word's getting overdone, overused, including by me.

-But Washington is its own fiefdom.
+But Washington is its own field.

 And for the longest time, Washington has existed at odds with the American people, other than at election time.